gysagsohn/T1A3---Terminal-Application/README.md

 Link to GitHub Repository: https://github.com/gysagsohn/T1A3---Terminal-Application

-Link to the presentation: TBC
+Link to the presentation: https://youtu.be/JK5F8Wg_DD8

 # Requirements for application